aspose-barcode/Aspose.BarCode-Products/barcode/net/_index.md

 {{< /blocks/products/pf/carousel-item >}}

-{{< blocks/products/pf/carousel-item h3="Platform Independence" description="You can use library to build any type of a 32-bit or 64-bit .NET application including ASP.NET, WinForms, WPF, .NET Standard and more." >}}
+{{< blocks/products/pf/carousel-item h3="Platform Independence" description="You can use the Aspose.BarCode library to build any type of a 32-bit or 64-bit .NET application, including ASP.NET, WinForms, WPF, .NET Standard, and more." >}}
 <div class="diagram1 d1-net">
  <div class="d1-row">
   <div class="d1-col d1-left">